steam3d/help.magicpods.app/docs/issue-switch-audio-not-available.md

 # Switch audio output not available
+!!! info
+    From version 1.0.75.0 The MagicPods not longer required The Microsoft Visual C++ 2015 Redistributable

 There are two kind errors depended on what version MagicPods you use.
 MagicPods v.1.0.60.0 and above automatically disable switch audio output.
 If you use older version you will get this error `msvcp140.dll` or `vcruntime140.dll` not found.